andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

     -v $PWD/amazon-dash-private:/amazon-dash-private:ro

-$PWD instructs docker to search `amazon-dash-private` folder in the same folder where you start docker.
+$PWD instructs Docker to search `amazon-dash-private` folder in the same folder where you start Docker.
 If you place folder somewhere else you should change that path.

 And the container should use host network:

     --net host

-## Amazon dash setup
+## Amazon Dash Button setup

 Your button have to connect to your wifi to do anything useful.